A good night’s sleep may help to improve your performance!

 - Set low lights and create a sleeping environment that’s quiet, cool, and comfortable.

-- If you can, avoid exposing yourself to bright lights right before going to bed, such as television, computer, and cell phone screens.
-The bright light emitted by these devices tells your body that it’s time to wake up!
+- If you can, avoid exposure to blue light right before going to bed ((such as those emitted from televisions, computers, and cell phone screens).).
+The blue light tells your body that it’s time to wake up!
+Consider using an application or extension that shifts your device into night mode to minimize exposure.

 Do you have racing thoughts that just won’t quit?
 Write it all out before going to bed.